We understand and appreciate that not everybody will be planning a Disney World vacation right now.

 First of all, it is important to note that not all resorts are open so before you get your heart set on a certain one, definitely make sure it is available for your desired travel dates.

-Secondly, all the parks are operating at a reduced schedule and limiting the hours they are open to just 10 per day.
+Secondly, all the parks are operating at a reduced schedule and limiting the hours they are open.

 And with no Park Hopping right now, you will find yourself with a lot more resort time than what you’ve had in the past.